phac-nml/biohansel/docs/source/user-docs/usage.rst

 - results.tab
 - match_results.tab

-Detailed info about the results output can be found in the `output section <user-docs/output.html>`_.
+Detailed info about the results output can be found in the `output section <output.html>`_.

 Parameters
 ----------

-Parameters can be modified for the users needs on both Galaxy and the command line.
+Parameters can be modified for users of both Galaxy and the command line.
+These can be changed based on the users need.
 Modifiable parameters include:

 - K-mer Frequency Thresholds
     - Min k-mer frequency/coverage (default 8)